JamesRandom/i2c-lcd-controller/docs/index.md

 ## Features

 * Simple API

 * Support for:

     * printing text at any location
     * left-to-right and right-to-left printing
     * turn display and backlight on/off
     * select cursor type
     * scroll display left/right
     * clearing display
     * clearing a single line

 **To do list:**

 *   Use a single cursor mode setting to switch between underline, blink and no cursor
 *   Support newline characters in text (and maybe an explicit newline method)
 *   Cache the display contents in a framebuffer so only changes to the content need to be written to the display
 *   With that, could make the display a window onto a larger virtual screen to enable more efficient vertical and horizontal scrolling of text (including scrolling single lines)
 *   Add support for custom characters

 ## Installation

-You can install from the GitHub repository. for example:
+You can install from the GitHub repository, for example:

 ```bash
 $ pip install git+https://github.com/JamesRandom/i2c-lcd-controller.git